Sunday, December 27, 2009

 NOW FOR MYTH NUMBER 2.
 How about personal growth?
 That's certainly something society places a high value on.
 Can a person with limited intellectual abilities really grow and learn?
 I wish I could introduce you to Lisa Smith, a young woman with Down syndrome that goes to my church.
 She wanted more than anything else to sing in the choir, but she knew that her voice wasn't good enough.
 So Lisa learned American Sign Language, and started participating in the music ministry in that way.
 That small step led to a career doing sign interpretation for popular Christian singer Sandi Patti on the Women of Faith tour.
 Lisa has even performed on national television!

 So we've established that people with Downs can have meaningful relationships and that they can learn and grow.
-That's fine, but we live in a "what-have-you-done-for-me-lately" society.
-Can these individuals contribute anything to the world around them?
+That's fine, but we live in a "what-have-you-done-for-me

 I can't tell you how many stories I've heard from people, telling me how their lives were blessed by knowing someone with Downs.
 At a garage sale my family organized to raise money for Down syndrome awareness, we met a man named Henry.
 Henry worked for the Mexia State School, and he organized a choir made up of residents.
 While he was telling us his story, Henry started to cry.
 He told us that he had started out thinking about what a great thing HE was doing for the residents.
 But what he came to understand was that THEY had done much more for him.
 They had taught him lessons about faith and joy, about being who God made you and being your best.
 I'd call that a contribution.